captainarcher/teaching/csu-pueblo/CIS.365.Online.Syllabus.F24.Underhill.md

 Life can sometimes throw us curveballs and I am ill-equipped to judge others on the merit of their situations.
 Therefore, I have enacted the following flexible grading policy for all students.

 - Any student may replace your lowest two quiz scores (whether a zero from a missed quiz or just a score that you are unhappy with) by completing up to two makeup assignments.
-The makeup assignment will consist of completing a hands-on activity and written report. ** You must request your makeup assignment(s) at the start of Week 7 and complete them by the end of Week 7. **
+The makeup assignment will consist of completing a hands-on activity and written report. **You must request your makeup assignment(s) at the start of Week 7 and complete them by the end of Week 7.
+These are NOT automatic.**
 - You may submit Critical Thinking Assignments up to four full days late.
 The penalties are as follows:
   - by Monday 11:59 p.m.
 MT = 4 points penalty subtracted from your score
   - by Tuesday 11:59 p.m.
 MT = 8 points penalty subtracted from your score